samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

     <%= yield %>
   </body>
 </html>
 {% endhighlight %}

-You need to add a partial for navigation.
+Note that there is only one line you need to introduce.
+The line starting with `<header>`.
+This is to add a partial for navigation.
+Partial is sort of a component or piece of code that can be plugged in.
+You may see they resemble ReactJS components if you are coming from that end of the universe.
 Include that partial within this `application.html.erb` and that'll show up on all pages.
 By the way, that small `<%= yield %>` at the bottom is the placeholder for rest of your pages.

-On to the navigation partial now.
+On to the navigation partial now, you need to create a new file named `_navbar.html.erb`.
+The `_` prefix marks a partial file:

 {% highlight html %}
 <!-- app/views/layouts/_navbar.html.erb-->